reqT/reqT/docs/lab1.md

     * Do a similar 100$-test for you own features.

     * Write down reflections on the result:
         * Was it easy to assign ratio scale priorities?
-      * What are the pros and cons of 100$-test versus ration-scale prioritization?

     * *Optional*.
 Study the source code for ratio-scale prioritization [in the `normalizedVotes` method here](https://github.com/reqT/reqT-lang/blob/main/src/main/scala/06-examples.scala#L304) called from [here](https://github.com/reqT/reqT/blob/4.x/src/main/scala/MainWindow.scala#L468) and try to figure out what happens step-by-step.
 Explain how the benefits values of each stakeholder are weighted together to normalized total benefit values.

+* **Ordinal-scale prioritization using sorting**:

+    * Use *Tools -> Keep Distinct Entities* and keep the entities you want to prioritize.

+    * Use the ALT+ARROW_UP and ALT+ARROW_DOWN keys to sort your entities in priority order by moving each up and down to reflect what you think is most important according to a specific criteria.

+    * Use *Tool -> Entity order i Ordering* to append your priorities.

+    * Write down reflections on the result:
+      * Was it easy to assign ordinal scale priorities?
+      * What are the pros and cons of ratio-scale 100$-test versus ordinal-scale prioritization with pairwise comparison versus ordinal scale prioritization with sorting?

 ## Task 5 (Optional): Dig deeper into reqT